Coronavirus US: Andrew Cuomo's sad announcement about child infections

 "I hope it gives families a deep breath," Cuomo said at his daily briefing.
 The executive order will also ban late fees for missed payments and allow renters to apply their security deposit to a payment, though they'd have to pay it back over time.

-The antibody tests, which indicate whether a person has been infected with the virus at some point, will be offered for free by appointment at five locations, the mayor said.
-The results will be available in one to two days and will also be used for research, he said.
+The antibody tests, which indicate whether a person has been infected with the virus at some point, would be offered for free by appointment at five locations, the mayor said.
+The results would be available in one to two days and would also be used for research, he said.

 Researchers say it is unclear whether coronavirus antibodies provide immunity from further exposure to the germ.
 The human body produces antibodies days or weeks after fighting an infection.
 Most tests use a finger prick of blood on a strip.

-"We are not promising people a rose garden here," Mr de Blasio said.
+"We are not promising people a rose garden here," de Blasio said.

 "We're not saying the antibody test is the last word.
 It's not.
 But it tells you something."

-At a separate briefing Thursday, Mr Cuomo announced that those workers tested positive for antibodies at a lower rate than the general population, a finding he said shows the effectiveness of protective masks and gloves for frontline workers.
+At a separate briefing yesterday, Cuomo said those workers tested positive for antibodies at a lower rate than the general population, a finding he said showed the effectiveness of protective masks and gloves for frontline workers.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website